-- The dose of diuretics should be up-titrated according to renal function, SBP, and history of diuretics use. - High doses are not recommended, because they may be detrimental to renal function and decrease patient's tolerance to ACEIs. - Serum electrolytes should be monitored closely.
+- The dose of diuretics should be up-titrated according to renal function, SBP, and history of diuretics use. - High doses are not recommended, because they may be detrimental to renal function and decrease patient tolerability of ACEIs. - Electrolytes should be monitored closely.
 2008 Practical recommendations for AHF

-Indiscriminate use of amiodarone in HF patients with premature ventricular contractions.
+Use amiodarone in HF patients with premature ventricular contraction (PVC).

-- For patients with CHF and ventricular arrhythmia, patients should be asked for history of syncope or hypotension. - Eliminate precipitating factors, such as kaliopenia, hypotension, ischemia or hypoxemia. - For patients with CHF and PVC but no hemodynamic instability, amiodarone is not recommended.
+- For patients with CHF and ventricular arrhythmia, history of syncope, hypotension should be taken first. - Remove the temporary factors, such as kaliopenia, hypotension, ischemia and hypoxemia. - For patients with CHF and PVC along with no hemodynamic instability, amiodarone is not recommended.

-- Antiarrhythmic drugs used to suppress premature ventricular contraction and nonsustained ventricular arrhythmia have not been shown to improve survival. - Amiodarone is associated with overall neutral effect on survival when given to patients with low EF and HF. - Amiodarone should not considered as part of the routine treatment of patients with HF, with or without frequent premature ventricular contraction, or asymptomatic non-sustained VT.
+- Antiarrhythmic drugs used to suppress premature ventricular contraction and non-sustained ventricular arrhythmia have not been known to improve survival. - Amiodarone has been associated with overall neutral effects on survival when given to patients with low EF and HF. - Amiodarone should not considered as part of the routine treatment of patients with HF, with or without frequent premature ventricular contraction, or asymptomatic non-sustained VT.